The Academy shares, with everyone in Education, an objective to help keep children and young people safe by contributing to:

 It may be appropriate for another senior employee to be named as deputy designated person.
 The Designated person need not be a teacher but must have sufficient knowledge and skills, and status and authority within the Academy, to carry out the role.

-At Lea Forest the Designated Member of Staff for Child Protection is Mrs C Law (Inclusion Leader) and her Deputies are Mrs H Thompson (Head Teacher), Mrs J Wale (Assistant Head), Mr C Clarke (Deputy Head) and Mr I Wills (Senior Learning Mentor) Should you have any concerns about an issue of child safety please make an appointment to discuss the matter with either member of staff on 0121 675 3985.
+At Lea Forest the Designated Member of Staff for Child Protection is Mrs C Law (Inclusion Leader) and her Deputies are Mr C Clarke (Head Teacher), Mr S Taylor (Deputy Head Teacher), Mrs C Gonzales (Assistant Head - EYFS), Mrs J Wale (Assistant Head), Mrs Emma Tarrant (Learning Mentor) and Mr I Wills (Senior Learning Mentor).
+Should you have any concerns about an issue of child safety please make an appointment to discuss the matter with either member of staff on 0121 675 3985.

-The nominated Management Board Member for Safeguarding and Child Protection is Lynsey Hedley
+The nominated Governance Board Member for Safeguarding and Child Protection is Tim Bassett.

 everyone who works with our children should be aware that their role is to listen and note carefully any observations that may indicate abuse.